cheapjack/NMC3DPrintClub/docs/index.md

 ## How Do I Get a Visor? 🤔

 Please contact **[kay.briggs@nmcentre.com](mailto:kay.briggs@nmcentre.com)** to order one and send your donation to our [Just Giving Page](https://uk.virginmoneygiving.com/charity-web/charity/finalCharityHomepage.action?charityId=1003016)

+Please note that this is a volunteer project and we are making each kit to order so please be patient and we will do our best to get your kit to you within a week.

 ## What You Get in Your Visor kit 📦